TinyTakinTeller/FirstGodotProject/readme.md

 . > filter enemies by max distance
 . > select closest enemy
 TIP: squaring is faster than square root
-TIP: prefix _ means variable is unused
+TIP: prefix _ means variable is unused or function is private

 video 5 - Killing Enemies